Documentation Index

 allow_partial

-When allow_partial=true and the retry loop exhausts all attempts on a retry status, the outcome is promoted to partial_success instead of fail.
+When allow_partial=true and the retry loop exhausts all attempts on a retryable failure, the outcome is promoted to partially_succeeded instead of failed.
 This lets the workflow continue past nodes that could not fully succeed.

 | Attribute | Type | Default |